 Learning Communities provide safe and supportive spaces for complicated conversations about curriculum and pedagogy.
 Michigan State University has supported these initiatives since 2004.

 Learning Communities at MSU are free to select their own topics and determine the structures that best support their inquiries.
 Accordingly, communities tend to vary greatly in their practices, interests, and agendas.
-All communities, however, share three things in common: they meet monthly across the academic year, explore important educational themes, and welcome all members of MSU’s instructional staff, regardless of rank or discipline.go google
+All communities, however, share three things in common: they meet monthly across the academic year, explore important educational themes, and welcome all members of MSU’s instructional staff, regardless of rank or discipline.Let's Talk

 How to Join

 Learning Communities run from September to April.
 Call for new proposals goes out in March with a due date of late June.
 If you are interested in joining or proposing a community, please look to the list of communities below and contact the facilitator for more information.

 Learning Community Topics